Access Privileges, Responsibilities and Return of Property

 When an employee is hired into a department, it is the responsibility of the employee’s manager to authorize only appropriate access privileges for the employee.
 Examples of such privileges are purchasing cards, parking permits, telephone FAC numbers, computer accounts, photo ID badges, building and room keys, etc. See below, Common Access Privileges, for a more complete list.

-When an employee terminates service with the University, it is the employee manager's responsibility to ensure that all access privileges are revoked and all keys, badges, and other physical items are collected from the employee in accordance with relevant policies.
-Managers must complete the Removal of Access Privileges and Return of University Property Form to University Human Resources’ Division of HR Administrative Services, 914 Emmet Street.
+When an employee terminates service with the University, it is the employee manager’s responsibility to ensure that all access privileges are revoked and all keys, badges, and other physical items are collected from the employee in accordance with relevant policies.
+Managers must follow the procedures in the Offboarding Toolkit.

 When an employee transfers from one job to another, it is the responsibility of both the employee’s previous and new managers to modify the employee’s access privileges as appropriate for the employee’s new job situation.